Novel observables for exploring QCD collective evolution and quantum entanglement within individual jets: Introduction

 It is evident that collective effects of strongly correlated partonic systems are not only limited to those created in large $AA$ collisions.
 Therefore, a series of compelling questions arise: \textit{From how small of a system can partonic collectivity emerge and under what conditions?
 Is partonic collectivity at such small scales unexpected or a natural consequence of QCD in its non-perturbative regime?
 Can hydrodynamics be an effective tool in describing non-perturbative QCD dynamics of many-body partonic systems (e.g., fragmentation in the vacuum)?}

 In fact, it has been pointed out long ago that total production yields of various hadron species in elementary $e^{+}e^{-}$ collisions can be well described by a thermal statistical model~\cite{Becattini:1995if,Becattini:2008tx,Castorina:2007eb}, similar to that in large AA collisions from a nearly thermalized QGP medium~\cite{BraunMunzinger:1994xr}.
 The origin of this thermal-like phenomenon in $e^{+}e^{-}$ has not been understood, as it was inconceivable that strong final-state partonic rescatterings occur there.
-Searches for long-range ridge correlations in $e^{+}e^{-}$~\cite{Badea:2019vey} or $e^{-}p$ collisions~\cite{ZEUS:2019jya} have also yielded null results so far, although the event multiplicity reached is rather limited (up to $\sim$30 charged particles).
 There are conjectures that thermal-like hadron production is the QCD counterpart of Hawking-Unruh radiation~\cite{Castorina:2007eb,Hawking:1974sw,Unruh:1976db}.

-In recent years, quantum entanglement effects were proposed to give an intriguing alternative perspective of multi-particle production in high-energy collisions. ~\cite{Kharzeev:2017qzs,Berges:2017zws,Kaufman_2016,Baker:2017wtt,Tu:2019ouv}.
-The apparent thermalization of final-state hadrons in $e^{+}e^{-}$ may be related to dynamics of an expanding quantum string stretched between the quark–antiquark pair and its subsequent quenching~\cite{Berges:2017zws}.
+In recent years, quantum entanglement effects were also proposed to give an intriguing alternative perspective of multi-particle production in high-energy collisions ~\cite{Kharzeev:2017qzs,Berges:2017zws,Kaufman_2016,Baker:2017wtt,Tu:2019ouv}.
+The apparent thermalization of final-state hadrons in $e^{+}e^{-}$ may be related to dynamics of an expanding quantum string stretched between the quark-antiquark pair and its subsequent quenching~\cite{Berges:2017zws}.
 No secondary partonic scatterings are involved in this explanation.
 In these models entanglement entropy is calculated with an effective thermal temperature and can be related to the temperature extracted by fitting identified hadron multiplicities to thermal statistical models.

+Recent experimental searches for long-range ridge correlations in $e^{+}e^{-}$~\cite{Badea:2019vey} or $e^{-}p$ collisions~\cite{ZEUS:2019jya} have yielded null results so far, seeming to support the absence of strong final-state rescatterings.
+However, in these studies the event multiplicity reach is rather limited (up to $\sim$30 tracks in each event), so the presence of rescatterings in small systems achieving higher final-state particle densities can not be ruled out by these data.
+As will be discussed further, a single high-multiplicity jet is an example of a small system which may be able to extend the search for final-state rescattering effects to much higher values of local particle density.